Praia da Luz Portugal - A Tourism Guide to the Algarve

 When to Visit Luz and southern Portugal?

 The main tourist season of Luz is from June until the end of August, with August being the busiest month.
-Southern Portugal is experiencing a massive increase in bookings and tourism due to the political unrest in Egypt and Tunisia or the economic problems of Greece.
 If you are planning to visit anywhere within the Algarve during the summer always book well in-advance.

 The average weather of Praia da Luz, Portugal